semgrep/semgrep/doc/README.md

 If you are concerned about performance, the recommended way to test is to hide your change behind a flag and add that flag to run-benchmarks.
 Add a flag in `semgrep-core/src/core/Flag_semgrep.ml`.
 These are ref cells, so you can check whether the flag is enabled or not via `!Flag_semgrep.your_flag`.
 In `semgrep-core/src/cli/Main.ml`, go to options, and add a flag that sets the appropriate `Flag_semgrep`.
 Then, in `perf/run-benchmarks`, go to the `SemgrepVariants` list, and add your variant.

+You can also test the impact of your change by running `./run_benchmarks --std_only` in `perf`, which will only run the default version of semgrep.

 ### Testing